|

-Some of our US coin value reports are now
+Some of our historic US coin value reports are

-You'll get the same historical trend data you've grown accustomed to in
+You'll get the same value trend data you've grown accustomed to in

 the online

-download reports called the Collector Index, the purpose of
+download reports called the Collector Index, which estimates

 across the full grade spectrum.